hahahah67-pixel/Ultraviolet-App/README.md

 ## Deployment

-Fish Proxy cannot be deployed in github seervices like railway,render etc instead:
+Fish Proxy cannot be deployed in github services like railway,render etc instead:

 1. host in a real wbe server with a linux VM (AWS)
 2. fork our repo or make a site to fetch from it to make more unblocked links!